Jomsaruj/PA4-SecretMEMO/README.md

 ## Design Pattern

 Since there are more than one way to perform Encryption and Decryption.
-Secret MEMO application using Strategy Design Pattern to provided 4 strategy for user. which are AlphabetShift Strategy, Unicode Strategy, KeyWord Strategy, AES or Advanced Encryption Standard Strategy.
+Secret MEMO application uses Strategy Design Pattern to provided 4 strategies for user. which are AlphabetShift Strategy, Unicode Strategy, KeyWord Strategy, AES or Advanced Encryption Standard Strategy.

 ## Overview

-**For more detail, Please watch a video**
+**For more details, Please watch the video**

 ![](README_Image/GUI.png)